bmc/markwrap/index.md

    repositories from Maven POM files.
 See
    [Library Management Maven/Ivy section][] in the [SBT Manual][] for details.
 Also see this [email thread][SBT-repo-email-thread].
+3. Prior to MarkWrap, version 0.1, you also had to specify the location of the *clapper.org* custom Maven repository.
+With version 0.1, however, MarkWrap is now being published to the [Scala Tools Maven repository][], which SBT automatically searches.

 # Building from Source